 The Rural Healthcare Provider Transition Project (RHPTP), which began in 2020, provides 1:1 individualized technical assistance to four to six small rural hospitals and certified rural health clinics annually, to help them strengthen their organization's understanding of VBC and learn strategies they can use to be effective participants in a health care system focused on value.

 The RHPTP project exceeded my expectations 100 times over.
-Through the technical assistance we received, I learned that we CAN to better and that we CAN do more.
+Through the technical assistance we received, I learned that we CAN do better and that we CAN do more.

 Blue Mountain Hospital, Blanding, UT